 EBIT and Normalised EBIT are Non-IFRS Information and are unaudited.
-Please refer to Non-IFRS Information in the Directors' Report on page 33 of this annual report for an explanation of Non-IFRS information and a reconciliation of EBIT from continuing operations and Normalised EBIT.
+Please refer to Non-IFRS Information on page 10 of the Directors Report for an explanation of Non-IFRS information and a reconciliation of EBIT from continuing operations and Normalised EBIT.